kozmod/oniontx/Readme.md

 ```
 ---
 ##  <a name="custom"><a/>Custom realisation
-If it's required, `OnionTx` allowed opportunity to implement custom algorithms for maintaining transactions
+If it's required, `OnionTx` allowed opportunity to implements custom algorithms for maintaining transactions
-(it is convenient if the persistence to DB implements not standard library: [sqlx](https://github.com/jmoiron/sqlx), [pgx](https://github.com/jackc/pgx), [gorm](https://github.com/go-gorm/gorm) etc. Look at the [integration's examples](#integration_examples)  section).
+(it is convenient if the persistence to DB implements not standard library: [sqlx](https://github.com/jmoiron/sqlx), [pgx](https://github.com/jackc/pgx), [gorm](https://github.com/go-gorm/gorm) etc.
+Look at the [integration's examples](#integration_examples)  section).

 #### `OnitonTx` interfaces implementation
 ```go